As such, the total number of people in Phuket officially recognised as infected with the virus since the outbreak began still stands at 227.

 The last patient being treated for COVID-19 was discharged from hospital on May 31.

-The report today noted that 23 people are waiting for tests to confirm whether they are infected with COVID-19, up two from the 21 reported yesterday.
+The report today noted that 21 people are waiting for tests to confirm whether they are infected with COVID-19, up four from the 17 reported yesterday.

-Of those, 11,250 were found not infected with the virus said the report.
+Of those, 11,524 were found not infected with the virus.

 So far three people in Phuket have died as a direct result of being infected with COVID-19.

-The report added that as control measures restricting travel into and out of Phuket had been eased, all people coming to or leaving Phuket are to register their travel details through the PhuketSmartCheck-In app.
+The PR Phuket report today also noted that as control measures restricting travel into and out of Phuket had been eased, all people coming to or leaving Phuket were to register their travel details through the PhuketSmartCheck-In app.